AdobeDocs/commerce-admin-developer/src/pages/pattern-library/controls/buttons.md

 ### Toggle Buttons

 The toggle button acts like a checkbox.
-When you touch/click on it, the state toggles between "yes" and "no" and/or "on" and "off".<br>
+When you touch/click on it, the state toggles between "yes" and "no" and/or "on" and "off".

 #### When to Use/When Not to Use